 AttackBench

-The AttackBench framework wants to fairly compare gradient-based attacks based on their security evaluation curves.
+The AttackBench framework wants to fairly compare gradient-based attacks based on their robustness evaluation curves.
 To this end, we derive a process involving five distinct stages, as depicted below.

 • In stage (1), we construct a list of diverse non-robust and robust models to assess the attacks' impact on various settings, thus testing their adaptability to diverse defensive strategies.